-- (a) forms part of the works of a relevant supplier; and - (b) connects consumers terminals to- - (i) other parts of the relevant supplier's works; or - (ii) the works of another electricity entity.
+- (a) forms part of the works of a relevant supplier; and - (b) connects consumers terminals tospecial meter reading means an actual meter reading that happens at a time other than the time of a scheduled meter reading.

+- (i) other parts of the relevant supplier's works; or - (ii) the works of another electricity entity.